 Full extension slides found on Amazon

 After some experimentation with the slides, I built a first furniture prototype with 10mm poplar plywood.
-I cut the pieces with a jigsaw but the result was very mediocre.
-Nothing was really straight, and the opening/closing of drawers wasn’t smooth and open drawers would collide.
+I cut the pieces with a handheld jigsaw but the result was very mediocre.
+Despite my best efforts nothing was really straight, and the opening/closing of drawers wasn’t smooth and open drawers would collide.

 The makerspace that houses the LASER cutter also has a woodworking shop.
 After completing the necessary training, I undertook a second prototype, this time using the table saw.
 The result was significantly better.